pengyuc/jackson-versioning/README.md

 1. Be careful when you use versioning "in context" but don't have unified versioning on POJO models.
 The version in context cannot be changed during the same serializing or deserializing call. **You are better off just have an unified version number for all POJOs if you plan to use versioning "in context".**
+1. There should be **only one *String* or *Version* attribute annotated with @JsonVersionProperty**.
+If multiple attributes have @JsonVersionProperty annotation, only one of them will be used.
+Which one to be used is not quaranteed.